Jeff Brohm: Louisville Fire

 On December 19, 2001, Brohm was named the head coach of the Louisville Fire arena football team.
 The Fire started the 0–7 before they defeated the Carolina Rhinos 31–28 to improve to 1–7.
-The Fire would finish the season 2–14.
+The Fire finished the season 2–14.

 Louisville

 On December 24, 2002, Bobby Petrino hired Brohm to return to his alma mater as quarterbacks coach.
 Brohm worked with first-year starting quarterback Stefan LeFors, helping him to a 3,145-yard passing season, the third-best in school history.
 LeFors finished first in the nation in passing efficiency and completion percentage and was named First-team All-Conference USA.
 During Brohm's second season, he helped recruit his brother Brian Brohm, who was one of the most sought-after recruits in the nation.
 LeFors and Brian split time at quarterback, similar to how Jeff split time as a freshman with Nagle.
 LeFors and Brohm led the Cardinals to the 2004 Liberty Bowl and a No. 6 ranking to end the season.
 Brian finished the season as the Conference USA Freshman of the Year, and LeFors was named First-team All-Conference USA and the Conference USA Co-Offensive Player of the Year.
 In 2005, Brian took over the starting role permanently, leading the Cardinals to an 8–2 regular season and a berth in the 2006 Gator Bowl.
 Brian tore his ACL, forcing the Cardinals to start walk-on Hunter Cantwell.
 Cantwell completed 15 of his 37 passes for 216 yards, three touchdowns, and three interceptions.